Devadharshini-Nagarajan/Wordle-TicTacToe/README.md

 * Once game over backspace/enter should not work
 * Game History
 * Need to write few functions in more optimised way
+* Check entered word is a valid word or not